persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

   - the context menu of the **Central tendency** item (if it already exists)

+.. _centraltendencywizard:

-3-1 Definition
+4-1 Definition
 ''''''''''''''

 When an analysis is required, a window appears, in order to set up:
-  - the outputs to be analyzed (**Select outputs** - default: all outputs are analyzed)
+  - the outputs of interest (**Select outputs** - default: all outputs are analyzed)
   - the method: `Monte Carlo sampling <http://openturns.github.io/openturns/latest/theory/reliability_sensitivity/monte_carlo_moments.html>`_ (default) or `Taylor Expansions <http://openturns.github.io/openturns/latest/theory/reliability_sensitivity/taylor_moments.html>`_ (second order)

 .. image:: /user_manual/graphical_interface/probabilistic_analysis/centralTendency.png